-Ejectment of Unwanted Tenant
+Ejectment of Unwanted Occupant

 Unlike unlawful detainers, ejectments are not summary proceedings, so the unwanted occupant has 20 days to respond to the complaint.
 Ejectments are commonly filed by a property owner who has purchased a home at a foreclosure sale, against the previous property owner who refuses to leave.
 Below is an example of how an ejectment may be used as a legal course of action.

 Henry and Emily are siblings who live together in a house owned by Henry.
-Henry allowed Ann to move in with her children after a divorce.
+Henry allowed Emily to move in with her children after a divorce.
 Now, Henry wants Emily to leave because they had a huge argument.
 Emily claims she has a right to possess the property based on an agreement she made with Henry to purchase the property.
 Since there is no landlord-tenant relationship between the siblings, and Emily is claiming a right to the home, an unlawful detainer action would likely fail in court.
 This leaves Henry with the option to file an ejectment lawsuit to remove Emily from the home.

 WHAT ARE YOUR RIGHTS?

 The Plaintiff is the person or party who files the Ejectment lawsuit with the court to remove another person from the housing property.